smart-on-fhir/health-cards/docs/index.md

 ## Health Cards as QR Codes

 Each JWS string that appears in the `.verifiableCredential[]` of a `.smart-health-card` file can be represented as a QR code, if the payload is small enough.
 We aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 40mmx40mm.
 This constraint allows us to use QR codes up to Version 22, at 105x105 modules.
-When representing a JWS as a QR code, implementers SHALL follow the rules for "Encoding QRs"(#encoding-qrs).
+When representing a JWS as a QR code, implementers SHALL follow the rules for [Encoding QRs](#encoding-qrs).

 Ensuring Health Cards can be presented as QR codes: